FutureMarkRwanda/BA_Notes/Networking/done/IP_Addressing_and_Routing_Notes.md

 | B     | 128–191       | 255.255.0.0 (/16)  | 16,384       | Medium networks     |
 | C     | 192–223       | 255.255.255.0 (/24)| 2,097,157    | Small networks      |

-Scenario: A company uses 192.168.1.0/24 (Class C) for its internal network, reserving 10.0.0.0/8 for future expansion.
+A company uses 192.168.1.0/24 (Class C) for its internal network, reserving 10.0.0.0/8 for future expansion.

 ---